Board of Directors

 Allen holds a bachelor of science degree from San Diego State University.

-Alan L. Earhart was appointed to the NetApp board in December 2004.
+Alan Earhart was appointed to the NetApp board in December 2004.
 Much of Earhart's distinguished career in Silicon Valley has been spent in various positions at Coopers & Lybrand, including San Francisco regional managing partner, San Jose Office managing partner, technical consulting partner, and chairman of Coopers & Lybrand's National Venture Capital Industry Group.
 During his time at PwC, Earhart served such clients as Ampex, Cisco, Convergent Technologies, Legato, Polycom, and Varian Inc. Earhart currently serves on the board of Brocade Systems and is chairman of the audit committee of Rovi Corporation.
 Earhart has a bachelor of science degree in certified public accounting from the University of Oregon.

-Dr. Jerry Held Member of the Compensation Committee and the Strategy Committee
+Dr. Jerry Held Member of the Compensation Committee

 Dr. Gerald Held was appointed to the NetApp board in December 2009.
 Dr. Held, CEO of Held Consulting LLC, provides strategic consulting to CEOs and senior executives of technology firms.